Beer engine: Sparkler

-Sparkler

 A sparkler is a device that can be attached to the nozzle of a beer engine.
 Designed rather like a shower-head, beer dispensed through a sparkler becomes aerated and frothy which results in a noticeable head.

 The sparkler works via the venturi effect.
 As the beer flows through the nozzle, air is drawn into the beer.
 Consequently, the beer will have a head, whether or not the beer is alive (fresh).

 Real ale only produces a head whilst the yeast is alive, when yeast produces carbon dioxide.
 Typically, after three days of opening a barrel of beer, the yeast will die, and the beer will be flat.
 A sparkler will disguise flat beer, replacing the missing carbon dioxide with nitrogen and oxygen.

 Whether or not the beer is alive (fresh), whisking the beer changes the texture, and gaseous composition, which can change the taste.

 There is an argument that the sparkler can reduce the flavour and aroma, especially of the hops, in some beers.
 The counter argument is that the sparkler takes away harshness and produces a smoother, creamier beer that is easier to quaff.

 Breweries may state whether or not a sparkler is preferred when serving their beers.
 Generally, breweries in northern England serve their beers with a sparkler attached and breweries in the south without, but this is by no means definitive.